Would you like to explore the arts, humanities, and social sciences from multiple perspectives?

 Flexible and Challenging

-You should consult the IDS program coordinator and select the Track which most closely aligns with your interests.
-An IDS degree is appropriate for most careers and occupations with the exception of certain medical, scientific, or K-12 educational fields.
-Interdisciplinary Approach
+You should consult the IDS program coordinator and select the Track which most closely aligns with your interests, abilities and future career plans.
+An IDS degree is appropriate for most careers and occupations with the exception of medical, scientific, or K-12 educational fields.

 The program includes an optional senior thesis or internship to allow you to gain practical work experience.
 Our students have worked as interns in museums, publishing houses, accounting firms, and radio stations.
 If you plan to pursue graduate study or law school, you may choose to take additional IDS courses in lieu of an internship or a thesis.

-If you are majoring in another other discipline, you may also take a minor in Interdisciplinary Studies.
+If you are majoring in another discipline, you may also take a minor in Interdisciplinary Studies.
 This minor was designed to be flexible and offer students maximum choice in coursework.
-Contact: